Heist (2015 film): Production

 On November 6, 2013, at the American Film Market sale, it was announced that film production and financing company Emmett/Furla/Oasis Films acquired a heist script, then titled Bus 757, from writer Stephen Cyrus Sepher.
 The script, about a card dealer who puts a crew together to rob a bank and hijack a city bus, with an announced budget of $15 million budget, was being produced by Randall Emmett, George Furla, Alexander Tabrizi and Sepher.
 On May 17, 2014, it was announced that Scott Mann would direct, Lionsgate would distribute, and Robert De Niro would star in the lead role of "The Pope", the casino owner whose money is the target of the heist.

 The title of the film had been changed to Bus 657 by September 24, 2014, when Jeffrey Dean Morgan, Kate Bosworth, Dave Bautista and Gina Carano joined the cast of the film, which also added Max Adams as an additional screenwriter.
 On October 13, it was confirmed that screenwriter and actor Sepher was spotted on the set, later confirmed to be performing as one of the robbery crew.
 Morris Chestnut was spotted on the set on October 15, with his casting as Derrick "Dog" Prince confirmed two days later, acting as "The Pope's" right-hand man who has to bring the money back before the cops seize it and realize it's dirty.

-Filming was scheduled to take place in Baton Rouge, Louisiana, but was moved to Mobile, Alabama and filming began on October 13, 2014.
+Filming was scheduled to take place in Baton Rouge, Louisiana, but was moved to Mobile, Alabama, and filming began on October 13, 2014.
 On October 15, De Niro was spotted filming in the Crystal Ballroom of The Battle House Hotel, which had been transformed into a 1940s-style casino called "The Swan Casino".
-On the same day scenes were filmed on the corner of Royal and St. Francis streets in downtown Mobile.
+On the same day, scenes were filmed on the corner of Royal and St. Francis streets in downtown Mobile.
 On October 21, filming took place on the Causeway, which was closed by the police from the eastbound entrance of Bankhead Tunnel to east of the USS Alabama Battleship Memorial Park.

 Release

 In October 2014, at the American Film Market sale, the film (under its second title, Bus 657) was sold to a number of international distributors, including Lionsgate International for the UK.
-The film was released on November 13, 2015 in a limited release and through video on demand.
+The film was released on November 13, 2015, in a limited release and through video on demand.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on 11 critics, indicating "generally unfavorable" reviews.

-Chris Nashawaty of Entertainment Weekly gave Heist a C, describing it as a generic and forgettable thriller that is particularly derivative of Speed, which he considered a superior film.
+Chris Nashawaty of Entertainment Weekly gave Heist a C, describing it as "a generic and forgettable thriller that is particularly derivative of Speed", which he considered a superior film.